 - Google My Business: Verified business page on Google My Business

 - Online Reputation: Branded and optimized profiles throughout the web, preferably with reviews

 - Online Reviews: Customer reviews on Google, Facebook, and elsewhere

 The most understated aspect of search optimization is technical SEO.
-Technical optimization takes place behind the scenes, so only those affiliated with web design and programming really understand how it works.
-These technical refinements are sometimes hidden from the user, and would only be noticed by someone with a programming background.
-Keep in mind however, that this doesn’t make them any less important.
+Technical optimization occurs behind the scenes, so only those affiliated with web design and programming understand how it works.
+These technical refinements are sometimes hidden from the user and only apparent to someone with a web development background.
+Keep in mind, however, that this doesn’t make them any less important.
 For the other SEO components to reach their fullest potential, the technical element is imperative.
 Examples of technical SEO include:

-- HTML / CSS Coding: Internal web coding for clean and responsive web display & navigation
+- HTML / CSS Coding: Internal coding for clean, responsive web display and navigation

-- Schema Markup: Microdata tags that help Google interpret websites and their content
+- Schema Markup: Microdata tags that help Google interpret website content

-- Site Speed: Maximization of loading times for websites and their pages
+- Site Speed: Minimized loading times for websites and their pages

-- Website Design: The design of a website itself, including aesthetics, display, & navigation
+- Website Design: The website design itself, including aesthetics and navigation

 Are you ready to start seeing ongoing growth for your company in 2021?
 SEO for plumbers requires time, money, and effort, but it also produces a steady supply of cheap, high-quality plumbing leads for your business.
 It also creates lasting impressions for your brand, which creates deeper client loyalty for years to come.
 Start planning your 2021 SEO strategy, call the Plumbing Webmasters, and get a free consultation.
 We can’t wait to serve you.